ErSauravAdhikari/GoCaproverAPI/README.md

 The following methods are available in the Caprover struct:

-- `NewCaproverInstance(endpoint string, password string) (Caprover, error)`: Creates a new Caprover instance and performs login.
-- `GetAppDetails() (ListAppResponse, error)`: Retrieves details of all the apps.
-- `GetAppDetailFor(appName string) (AppDefinition, error)`: Retrieves details of a specific app.
-- `GetDefaultUpdateRequest(appName string) (UpdateAppRequest, error)`: Retrieves the default update request for an app.
-- `CreateApp(appName string, hasPersistentData bool) error`: Creates a new app.
-- `UpdateContainerHTTPPort(appName string, newPort int) error`: Updates the container HTTP port for an app.
-- `RestartApp(appName string) error`: Restarts an app.
-- `EnableWebsocketSupport(appName string) error`: Enables websocket support for an app.
-- `DisableWebsocketSupport(appName string) error`: Disables websocket support for an app.
-- `EnableForceHTTPS(appName string) error`: Enables force HTTPS for an app.
-- `DisableForceHTTPS(appName string) error`: Disables force HTTPS for an app.
-- `TurnInstanceCountZero(appName string) error`: Sets the instance count of an app to zero.
-- `TurnInstanceCountOne(appName string) error`: Sets the instance count of an app to one.
-- `UpdateGitRepoInfo(appName string, repoInfo AppRepoInfo) error`: Updates the Git repository info for an app.
-- `UpdateResourceConstraint(appName string, memoryInMB int64, cpuInUnits float64) error`: Updates the resource constraints for an app.
-- `GetBuildLogs(appName string) (string, error)`: Retrieves the build logs for an app.
-- `GetAppLogs(appName string) (string, error)`: Retrieves the app logs for an app.
-- `RemoveApp(appName string) error`: Removes an app.

-## Detailed Method Details
 1. `NewCaproverInstance(endpoint string, password string) (Caprover, error)`: This method is a constructor function that creates a new instance of the `Caprover` struct.
 It takes an `endpoint` and `password` as parameters and initializes the `Caprover` struct with the provided values.
 It also calls the `Login` method internally to authenticate with the Caprover instance using the provided credentials.

 2. `Login() error`: This method authenticates the client with the Caprover instance.
 It sends a POST request to the Caprover login endpoint with the provided password.
 If the login is successful, it retrieves and stores the authentication token for subsequent requests.